 Not everyone who pays taxes in the U.S. lives and works on American soil.
-If you don't, you may be able to exclude all or part of your foreign-source wages and self-employment income from U.S. federal income tax.
-The Internal Revenue Code provides for something called the foreign earned income exclusion, but numerous rules apply.
+If you're a U.S. citizen or lawful permanent resident, you're responsible for paying income taxes—regardless of where that income was earned.
+However, taxpayers who live elsewhere might qualify for the foreign earned income exclusion, allowing them to exclude all or part of their foreign-source wages and self-employment income from U.S. federal income tax.

 You don't have to begin your qualifying period with your first day in a foreign country.
-You can choose which 12-month period to use.
-It gives you the freedom to choose a 12-month period that provides the greatest income exclusion.
-Both vacation days and business days spent in the foreign country count toward meeting the 330-day threshold.
-Travel outside the country generally will not jeopardize the 330-day requirement.
+You can choose which 12-month period to use, which gives you the freedom to choose the period providing the greatest income exclusion.
+Vacation days and business days spent in the foreign country both count toward meeting the 330-day threshold, and travel outside the country generally does not jeopardize the 330-day count.

 Waiver Due to Adverse Conditions